International Association of Sports Law: 9th International Congress

-Sports Law Publications
+Sports law publications

-IASL members publish their books, articles and studies based on sports law.
-Articles regarding the Sports relations (in the national and international level), and the sports organizations (their legal status and the law that governs their function), are also published.
-Studies about the labor relations in athletics and articles concerning the law of the Olympic Games are included in the volumes of the International Sports Law Review «Pandektis», as well.
+IASL members publish books, articles, and studies related to sports law.
+These publications address sports relations at both national and international levels, as well as sports organisations, including their legal status and the laws governing their operation.
+Studies on labour relations in sport and articles concerning the legal framework of the Olympic Games are also included in the volumes of the International Sports Law Review – Pandektis.

 Pandektis

-The Official Journal of IASL is "International Sports Law Review Pandektis", published twice per year and bound as a volume every two years.
-Is directed by an Editorial Committee presided by Dimitrios P. Panagiotopoulos Professor, University of Athens.
-Pandektis basic goal is to communicate and deliver a scientific message of the emerge Science of Sports Law.
-Until now, there have been published seven volumes of ISLR Pandektis.
+The official journal of the IASL is the International Sports Law Review – Pandektis, which is published twice per year and bound as a volume every two years.
+The journal is directed by an editorial committee chaired by Dimitrios P. Panagiotopoulos, Professor at the University of Athens.
+The primary aim of Pandektis is to disseminate scholarly research in the emerging field of sports law.
+As of the time of reporting, seven volumes of the International Sports Law Review – Pandektis had been published.